fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 ### Defining the preference ###

-We’ll edit the Primary Schema definition in `schemas/primary.js` to add the new preference definition:
+We’ll edit the Primary Schema definition in `schemas/primary.js` to add the new preference definition.
+It’s `type` is `“number”`, and in addition to the default, we’ll have to define a minimum and maximum, as well as the step value:

 ```javascript
 schema: {